Bharai

-Bharai are a Muslim community found in India and Pakistan.
-They are settled in the states of Himachal Pradesh and Punjab in India, and in Punjab province and Karachi in Pakistan.
+Bharai are a Muslim community found in Pakistan and India.
+They are settled in Punjab province and Karachi in Pakistan and the states of Himachal Pradesh and Punjab in India.
 They are also known as Parahin and in Uttar Pradesh, the Bharai are also commonly known as Sheikh Sarwari.
 It is also the name of a Jat and Rajput clan.

 Origin

 The Bharai were traditionally priests of the Sultani sect, a syncretic sect with combined elements of Hinduism and Islam.
 The Sultanis were followers of the Sufi saint Sultan Sakhi Sarwar of Dera Ghazi Khan in what is now Pakistan.
 Most Sultanis were members of the Hindu Jat community, but the Bharai were always Muslim, and belonged either to the Muslim Jat or Muslim Rajput castes.
 The Jat Bharai claim descent from one Garba Jat, a Hindu attendant at the shrine of Sakhi Sarwar, who said to have been instructed by the Sakhi Sarwar to convert to Islam in a dream.
 There are various theories as to the origin of the word Bharai.